 - lacking certain features (like streaming visualization),

-- inadequate for the current business needs (gathering customer feedback when you need competition study)
+- inadequate for the current business needs (gathering customer feedback for competition study)

-- utterly unable to scale operation on an individual level.
+- unable to scale operation on an individual level.

-Keeping the system up to date and on the same page with the current business needs is one of the indirect responsibilities of the business intelligence analyst.
+The BIA indirect responsibilities are keeping the system up to date and on the same page with the current business needs.

 For the most part, the need for updates or other changes manifests itself through the results of data analysis.
 It shows when the data is consistent or lacking certain features.

-In addition to data analysis itself, a business intelligence analyst often serves as a system tester and auditor.
-This activity contributes to subsequent system updates or even overhauls.
+Besides data analysis itself, a business intelligence analyst often serves as a system tester and auditor.
+This activity contributes to the next system updates or even overhauls.

-Identifying insights and determining its value to the business operation not always means finding just the good stuff.
-Sometimes it means finding out the bad batch too.
+Identifying insights and determining its value to the business do not always mean finding the good stuff.
+Sometimes it means finding out the lousy batch too.

-That is the part of the Business Intelligence Analyst’s job that involves serious problem-solving.
+That is the part of the Business Intelligence Analyst’s job that involves serious problems.
 This process includes:

 - Determining the influence of possible factors (like inconsistent or misleading data)